javadebadi/javadebadi.github.io/physics-students.md

 In my opintion, the best editor for EPP is **Vim**.
 For simple tasks related to operatin system tasks the **Nano** is good choice, but for professional coding you need an advanced editor.

-One thing about **Vim** is that, it is **NOT** easy at the begining, so feel free to not like it first.
+One thing about Vim is that, it is **NOT** easy at the begining, so feel free to not like it first.
 Learn it gradually and slowly.

-If I have time, I will record videos about **Vim** and post them on my Youtube channel.
+If I have time, I will record videos about Vim and post them on my Youtube channel.

 For python codes, in addition to editor, you may want to use notebooks.
 I highly recommend **Jupyter Notebook** for python codes.
-Thanks to root-cern team, Jupyter notebook is now capabale of writing **C++** codes.
-Thus, for EPP the best notebook is **Jupyter Notebook**.
+Thanks to root-cern team, Jupyter notebook is now capabale of writing C++ codes.
+Thus, for EPP the best notebook is Jupyter Notebook.

 #### Step 3: Programming (C++ or Python)
 As an experimental particle physicist you need to learn at least two languages which are